rjlee/actual-auto-stack/README.md

 Best practices

 - Keep one budget cache per service (the default).
 Do not share budget directories between services to avoid concurrent-write issues.
-- Manage app configuration in each repo’s `.env` (under `../<repo>/.env`); the stack only controls image tags, startup order, and where data is persisted.
+- Manage app configuration in `stack/.env` (shared) and per-service overrides in `stack/env/<service>.env`; the stack controls image tags, startup order, and where data is persisted.

 Environment variables